Charles, Cardinal de Bourbon (born 1523): Three Bishoprics

-The Italian Wars which resumed in 1551, led the following year to the French occupation of the Three Bishoprics, strategic cities o=in Alsace.
+The Italian Wars which resumed in 1551, led the following year to the French occupation of the Three Bishoprics, strategic cities in Alsace.
 Henry II, delighted by the acquisitions, visited Metz in 1552.
-Catherine de Medici was placed at the head of a regency council, and set herself about governing with considerable energy.
+Catherine de' Medici was placed at the head of a regency council, and set herself about governing with considerable energy.
 One of her first acts was to write to Charles in his capacity as governor of the city of Paris urging him to have preachers who denounced Henry's alliance with Protestant princes of the Holy Roman Empire arrested.
 Charles was to find new clergy who would support the king in his taxation of the church to fund the war effort.
 As Bishop of Laon, he was granted the title of 'peer of France', he maintained this title, even after he resigned the office in 1552.

-Picardie
+Picardy

 The Italian Wars entered the province of Picardy in 1553, as Emperor Charles V sought revenge on France for the humiliation of the capture and successful defence of Metz the previous year.
 Charles was appointed as lieutenant-general of Amiens under the authority of Jacques d'Albon who held lieutenant-general powers over the wider province.
 The campaign season would not be a success, with the destruction of Thérouanne.

 Inquisitor

-On 26 April 1557, Charles, Cardinals Lorraine and Châtillon were appointed as inquisitors for the kingdom of France.
+On 26 April 1557, Charles, Cardinals Lorraine and Châtillon were appointed as inquisitors for the Kingdom of France.
 This gave Charles the right to hear appeals and delegate authority over heresy cases.
 In July of that year the king confirmed the three cardinals position as leaders in the fight against heresy through a decree.
 However the decree provided more limits on their authority, with appeals courts set up in every Parlement town, in which twelve persons would sit of which half had to be Parlementaires.
 Over the next years little progress would be made against Protestantism in France, and the inquisition proved fairly toothless in comparison with its Spanish counterparts.
-This is largely due to the fact the papal commission to the three Cardinals were resisted strongly by the Parlement which resented Papal intrusion on French religious affairs.
+This is largely due to the fact the papal commission to the three Cardinals were resisted strongly by the Parlement of Paris, which resented Papal intrusion on French religious affairs.
 As such, the commissions were not registered until January 1588, and were subsequently rescinded in June 1558.
 Even prior to the rescinding the commissions had largely been a dead letter.
-Henri preferred to prosecute the war against heresy through the secular courts, and to this end established the Edict of Compiègne in 1557 which established new penalties for various offences related to 'heresy'.
+Henry preferred to prosecute the war against heresy through the secular courts, and to this end established the Edict of Compiègne in 1557 which established new penalties for various offences related to 'heresy'.